 One of the biggest benefits of these new feature layers is that they will be updated continuously with the latest edits to OpenStreetMap.
 Esri will host a replica of the OSM data in a dedicated ArcGIS Online organization, and update that replica with minutely changes (diffs) to OpenStreetMap.
 Edits made directly to the OSM data will typically appear in the ArcGIS Online feature layers within a few minutes!

 In order to support timely updates of the data, Esri will be hosting the OSM data as separate regions (e.g. North America, Africa, Europe, etc.), as they are made available on the Geofabrik downloads site.
-The first region of North America is available now!
-(See What’s Next section below for latest updates.)
+An initial set of layers for all regions worldwide are available now!
 The OSM data is published as separate feature layers of different types (e.g. buildings, highways, waterways, amenities, shops, etc.) based on their OSM tags.
 As features are added or updated in the OSM data using one or more of these tags, they will quickly appear in the feature layers.

 Sample of OpenStreetMap Feature Layers